baba-tope/GitHub-Demo-Lab/git-crash-course/readme.md

 We can indicate that the project is a Git repo by adding a `.git` folder The folder can be initialized using `git init`

+The following shows how to create a project in a temporary directory in a Workspace, create a readme file, and commit to the repo
 ```sh
 mkdir /workspaces/tmp/new-project
 cd /workspaces/tmp/new-project